-In a country full of beautiful landscapes, the Valle de Cocora still stands out.
-The valley stretches east of Salento into the lower reaches of Parque Nacional Natural Los Nevados, with a broad, green valley framed by sharp peaks.
+Even in a country with a wealth of beautiful landscapes, the Valle de Cocora still stands out.
+The broad, emerald green valley stretches east of the village of Salento into the lower reaches of Parque Nacional Natural Los Nevados where it is framed by sharp peaks.
 Everywhere you’ll see wax palm, the largest palm in the world (up to 60 meters high) and Colombia’s national tree.

-First stop on your Valle de Cocora tour will be this ramshackle settlement named Cocora where you can visit a trout farm or pick up some snacks and/or drinks.
-You can get to Cocora easily by hiring one of the men with a jeep that hang out in the main square of Salento to take you there.
-And you would be amazed by how many people can fit on a jeep.
-The jeep we rode back to Salento in had eighteen people on and in it.
+First stop on your Valle de Cocora tour will be the ramshackle settlement of Cocora where you can visit a trout farm or pick up some snacks and/or drinks.
+You can get to Cocora easily by hiring one of the guys with a jeep that hang out in the main square of Salento to take you there.
+And you would be amazed at how many people can fit on a jeep.
+The jeep we rode back to Salento in had eighteen people on – and in – it.
 Yes, eighteen people on a jeep smaller than a Jeep Wrangler.

 The specific hike we took was to the Reserva Natural Acaime.
 As you arrive in Cocora the start of this trail is on the right-hand side (right across from the jeep in the picture below).
 There is also a small sign next to a blue gate indicating the trail.
 You’ll know you are headed the right way if you go down past the trout farm.

 The first part of the trail is through grassland and wax palm.

 The second part of the trail is through cloud forest.

 One unfortunate drawback of the Valle de Cocora trail is the large volume of local horse traffic.

 This has, in places, converted the trail into a morass of sucking mud in which you can quickly sink up to your knees.
 Make your own trail in such areas.

 There are some extraordinary flora and fauna displays to be found in the jungle – such as this leaf that I thought looked like a reptile’s skin.